Jbertalli/zip_code/README.md

 * Google Maps API
 * OpenWeather API

-* Must turn on location services for Chrome or Safari
+* Must turn on location services for Chrome or Safari (Settings > Location > Chrome/Safari > ALLOW LOCATION ACCESS While Using the App)